pascalSAINVITU/SAAFE/README.md

 * 'private' = true

 ### To withdraw to 35IT3ZYKEPQSCXG2F7A7KWNRAD3SZXN4 you need to sign a message containing this address:
-* signature = MEUCIQDm3WwTiryA24f+dlXvMhNYhg6yJWhqw/nx1mcIxQuzpwIgf1wuhehvt5+f4z2oPapZHxOo+F5txkqYCA20ujpklYY=
+'35IT3ZYKEPQSCXG2F7A7KWNRAD3SZXN4' signature = MEUCIQDm3WwTiryA24f+dlXvMhNYhg6yJWhqw/nx1mcIxQuzpwIgf1wuhehvt5+f4z2oPapZHxOo+F5txkqYCA20ujpklYY=
-And to provide the following data:
+You have to provide the following data:
 * 'puk1' = MFYwEAYHKoZIzj0CAQYFK4EEAAoDQgAE8H5XU2SEpdbIhPUwP2EPdWkkBeqHfxl      // a first part of the publi key
 * 'puk2' = PW0GdTwBAMY2mMs/Hxz8T/ns79o9inWJ1F3VW5qn2UMtB74x4isZqOw==			// the second part
 * 's1' = MEUCIQDm3WwTiryA24f+dlXvMhNYhg6yJWhqw/nx1mcIxQuzpwIgf1 			// first part of the '<withdraw_address>' signature